 The wing officials observe the initial line charge and are responsible for encroachment/false start on their side of the field.
 The Linesman remains on the line until the kick crosses the neutral zone which only takes 1 to 2 seconds, while the Line Judge releases downfield when the ball is snapped.
 Wing's focus should include blocking/restraint by Team R on the 'gunners' followed by coverage around and in front of the kick receiver.
 If the kick is blocked, the Linesman has primary responsibility for determining if the ball is touched first by Team R beyond the line and whether the spot of a recovery is beyond or behind the line.
 The distance the wing official moves after the kick is dependent on the length of the kick, but each should strive for covering approximately half the distance between the LOS and the end of the kick.
 On the vast majority of punts, both wing officials are responsible for forward progress, players going out of bounds and blocks in front of the runner when the return is to their area.
 If the run is to the opposite sideline, they are responsible for action behind and away from the ball.
-If the kick is shanked less than 15 yards from the line of scrimmage and goes out of bounds in flight, the Referee will raise his hand to line up the kick for the appropriate wing official.
-The covering official will move up the sideline and stop when the Referee drops his hand.
+If the kick is shanked less than 15 yards from the line of scrimmage and goes out of bounds in flight, the Referee drops his hand.
 The wing officials should not always expect the Referee to help line up a kick that has gone out of bounds in the air.
 If the Referee has a hand up, that means he can help.
 Otherwise, the wing will have to select the best spot possible and sell that spot with good signals.
 If the ball lands inbounds and bounces out of bounds, the wing official always has the spot at the nearest whole yard line.
 If scrimmage kick goes over the receivers head the Back Judge shall cover the ball and the Line Judge will observe receiver for blocking after the fair catch and illegal fair catch signal.